s1vax/Electromagnetic-Noise-Generator-with-ESP32/README.md

-# Generador de ruido electromagnético "BlueJammer"
+# "BlueJammer" Electromagnetic Noise Generator
 ### 📌 Here you can see how an ESP32 could be implemented as the main component of a signal generator for protocol resilience testing.

 <p align="center">